 Expression of Interest

 You must submit your Expression of Interest (EOI) (see details below) first before filling up the rest of the application form.
 You can edit/modified your form after the Expression of Interest at any point of time and save them as a draft before submission.
+You will not be allowed to submit a research proposal without a prior EOI.

 This section is the start of the application form.
 Before you can move on to the main sections of the application, you are required to fill in the Project Overview section and submit it as your Expression of Interest to apply for a grant.
 Filling out this section will indicate your intention to submit a proposal and a request /proposal identification (ID) will be generated.
 For any follow-up action, please use the request/proposal ID to identify your application to the administrative staff.